OpenFutbol/openfutbol.github.io/_pages/about.md

 Chicago Neighborhood Soccer offers pickup soccer games in the Chicago every week, connecting locals and inspiring a love of the game.
 Join us for fun and friendly soccer games no matter your skill level!

-Checkout our projects in open source software, open science, community building, and incubating pickup soccer!
+We are a pickup soccer incubuator growing projects in open source software, open science, and giving back to our communities!